 What Is Alcohol Rehab?

-Alcohol rehab is available at Live Free Recovery for individuals who wish to get help with alcohol abuse or addiction, ranging from PHP to outpatient treatment programs to long-term care.
+Alcohol rehab is available at Live Free Structured Sober Living for individuals who wish to get help with alcohol abuse or addiction, ranging from PHP to outpatient treatment programs to long-term care.

 With any drug or alcohol rehab program, you can expect to go through four key stages of treatment.

 Drug and Alcohol Rehab Resources in New Hampshire

 In the assessment period, you will work with counselors and medical professionals who will evaluate the severity of your alcohol problem and develop a treatment plan to meet your individual needs.
 Depending on the type, duration, and severity of your problem, your treatment team may recommend inpatient rehab, partial hospitalization, or outpatient care.
 Learn more about these different levels of care below.

 During the detox period, we provide you with a referral to a medical team that will help you withdraw from drugs and alcohol safely and overcome your body’s dependence on these substances.
 This stage may include medications to help minimize the symptoms of withdrawal.

 Your circumstances will help determine the exact parameters of your therapy program.
 Alcohol rehab programs typically include individual therapy to help you identify the underlying causes of addiction and equip you with alternative tools and techniques to use in challenging situations.